cuzzlor/HttpTestExtensions/README.md

 **Solution**:
 The `ReplaceHttpClient` extension method supports connecting `TestHost`s by replacing the `HttpClient` they are injected with.

-*Note: this assumes an [approach using `IHttpClientFactory` configuration in DI](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-3.1).*
+*Note: this assumes an [approach using Typed clients `IHttpClientFactory` configuration in DI](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-3.1#typed-clients).*

 **Disclaimer**:
-Obviously having the complexity of one app depending on another isn't necessarily ideal and I'm not suggesting this is a pattern to replicate.
+Obviously having the complexity of one app depending on another isn't necessarily ideal and I'm not suggesting this is a pattern to emulate.
 However I have had the need to call into a TestHost enough times to want to be able to set this up via DI.

 ### Example